- Honors &

 - Fellow, American College of Trust and Estate Counsel (ACTEC)

-- American Bar Association, Individual and Fiduciary Income Tax committee of Real Property, Trust and Estate Law Section: Vice Chair (2015-present)
+- American Bar Association, Individual and Fiduciary Income Tax committee of Real Property, Trust and Estate Law Section: Vice Chair (2015-2019)

-- North Carolina Bar Association, Legislative Committee of Estate Planning and Fiduciary Law Section (2013-present): Rapid Response sub-committee (2014-present)
+- North Carolina Bar Association, Legislative Committee of Estate Planning and Fiduciary Law Section (2013-present): Rapid Response sub-committee (2014-2018)

 - St. Peters Episcopal Church, Charlotte, Subdeacon and Lector

 - Foundation for the Carolinas, Cabinet of Professional Advisors (2014-2016)

 - Friends School of Charlotte, Board of Trustees, including Clerkship (2008-2013)